- ThinkingDesign 1

 circle.
 Exercises in paper-cutting, collage, color theory, and design were implemented in a vast curriculum.
 These

-subjects will be explored in Schmittroth’s course, Thinking Design, Fall/2018 at Curious-on-Hudson.
+subjects will be explored in Schmittroth’s course, Thinking Design, Winter/2018 at Curious-on-Hudson.

 If you have any further questions, please e-mail us at [email protected]